shivam5445/shivam5445/README.md

 I'm Shivam, an undergraduate Computer Science Student (🏫 IIT Palakkad), passionate about exploring technology and its applications.

 ## About me
-- 📖 I’m currently learning Data Science and Machine Learning
+- 📖 I’m currently learning LLM
 - ⚡ Fun fact: Once you start there's no going back

 ## Things I code with